MaelImhof/quartz-pdfindex/README.md

 ```

 from the plugins list in the Quartz configuration.
 An extended build-time can be due to large PDF files that take time to be parsed and indexed.

-## Contributing

-Contributions are welcome, in the form of an issue or a pull request.

-If you are planning to contribute a significant amount of code to the project, please reach out with an issue first so that you do not waste your time on a pull-request that might be out-of-scope.

-Happy coding !